Situational Irony: 3 Steps to Surprise Your Readers With Ironic Twists

 Examples of Situational Irony

-One of the best-known instances of the use of situational irony is O Henry’s marvelous tale “The Gift of the Magi.”
-Della deeply loves her husband, Jim, and:
+One of the best-known instances of the use of situational irony is O. Henry's marvelous tale “The Gift of the Magi.”
+In the story, Della deeply loves her husband, Jim, and:

 - Believes the only way she can acquire a gift worthy of him is to sacrifice her most valued possession.